deloachtech/router/README.md

 ### `Class@Method` calls

-We can route to the class action like so:
+You can route to the class action like so:

 ```php
 $router->get('/(\d+)', '\App\Controllers\User@showProfile');